Bielik20/ngrx-actions/README.md

 # NGRX Actions

+## Important

+This is a fork of the original repository.
+Since author stopped releasing updated I decided to work with my own copy.
+I am releasing this via GitHub "release" branch.
+It is for my personal use only so it may (and likely will be unstable).
+Still you can use it if you like.
+If you want to create your own release, fork this repo, modify `release.sh` to point to your fork, and release using `sh release.sh`.

+---

 Actions/reducer utility for NGRX.
 It provides a handful of functions to make NGRX/Redux more Angular-tastic.

 - `@Store(MyInitialState)`: Decorator for default state of a store.